isabelmoore/isabelmoore.github.io/README.md

 - **Unicons from Iconscout**: Utilized scalable icons across the website to enhance the user interface and user experience.

 ## Setup
-If you have any questions on my setup, please feel free to reach out via email at isabelmoore717@gamil.com!
+If you have any questions about my setup, please feel free to reach out via email at isabelmoore717@gamil.com!